kunwoo-park1209/kunwoo-park1209.github.io/_posts/2023-01-03-modern-sql.md

 |53123|A|
 |53334|A|

-You can also use any expression in the ORDER BY clause.
+You can also use any arbitrary expression in the `ORDER BY` clause to sort the results.

 ```sql
 SELECT sid, grade FROM enrolled WHERE cid = '15-721'
  ORDER BY UPPER(grade) DESC, sid + 1 ASC;
 ```

-Additionally, you can limit the number of tuples returned in the output using the LIMIT clause.
-The LIMIT clause takes a single argument, which is the maximum number of tuples to return in the output.
+The `LIMIT` clause allows you to control the number of tuples returned in the result.
+You can specify the maximum number of tuples to return, for example, `LIMIT 10` returns the first 10 tuples.

 ```sql
 SELECT sid, name FROM student WHERE login LIKE '%@cs'